epscpc/.github/profile/README.md

 Club activities include web design, game design, personal projects, competitive programming, etc.

-The club was created in  by
+The club was created in 2020 by Matthew Molski

 ## 🌈 For New Members